SURF LIFE SAVING

 For a full list of positions and position holders, please see below:

-- Deputy President: Peter Hourn
+PRESIDENT Peter Hourn

 Life membership recognises the dedication and outstanding contribution members have made to the Club.
 Life members are nominated at the Annual General Meeting and are selected by the Club’s Executive Committee.